 “I can’t wait to get out of here so I can see him, or her.”

 “I just hope I’m up to it,” Jason admitted.
-“Seems only yesterday I was just a kid myself.”
+“Seems like only yesterday I was just a kid myself.”

 “Ah, don’t worry, you’ll make a great dad,” Randy reassured.
 “At least you’re making more money now.
 How is the new job?”